Biology & Chemistry Research

 Dr. Todd Allen

 Algae can be grown to have a high protein and/or lipid content, which can be used for animal feed, biofuel, or both.
-Dr. Allen’s group uses GC/MS/FID (Gas Chromatography coupled with Mass Spectrometric Detection and Flame Ionization Detection) for quantifying the total lipid content in samples obtained from algae biofuels companies.
-Several companies are researching cost-effective ways to optimize growth and harvesting techniques in an effort to convert the lipid fraction of the algae biomass into various types of company, can be used for improving the production and harvesting techniques.
+Dr. Allen’s group uses GC/MS (Gas Chromatography coupled with Mass Spectrometric Detection) for quantifying the total lipid content in samples obtained from algae biofuels companies who are developing cost-effective ways to optimize growth and harvesting techniques to convert the lipid fraction of the algae biomass into various types of biofuels.

 This work provides students with hands-on, real-world, interdisciplinary training in both chemistry and biology.
 It will provide them with valuable, transferable skills and knowledge, and prepare them for employment, graduate research, or medical school.